 Georgina’s soloist and chamber music endeavours include many festival appearances, such as performances at the Juilliard ChamberFest New York, Accademia Musicale Chigiana Siena, the Aldeburgh Festival (England), the Aurora Chamber Music Festival (Sweden) and the Kyoto International Music Festival.

-She has had extensive orchestral experience performing with Pierre Boulez’s Ensemble InterContemporain (Paris), The Britten Pears Orchestra (England), The Webern Symphonie Orchester (Austria), The Max Steiner Orchestra (Austria), Orchestre Camerata Academica Freiburg (Germany) and the Bayerische Philharmonie Chamber Orchestra (Germany).
+She has also had extensive orchestral experience, performing with The Royal Concertgebouw Orchestra (Amsterdam), Ensemble InterContemporain (Paris), The Diaghilev Festival Orchestra (Russia), The Britten Pears Orchestra (England), The Webern Symphonie Orchester (Austria), The Max Steiner Orchestra (Austria), Orchestre Camerata Academica Freiburg (Germany) and the Bayerische Philharmonie Chamber Orchestra (Germany).

-Georgina studied clarinet performance at the Conservatoire National Supérieur Musique Paris with Philippe Berrod (Orchestre de Paris), the Universität für Musik und darstellende Kunst Vienna with Ernst Ottensamer and Johann Hindler (Vienna Philharmonic Orchestra) and at the Hochschule für Musik Freiburg with Jörg Widmann.
-She also received significant artistic influences from her Australian professors Frank Celata (Sydney Symphony Orchestra) and Elizabeth Lim, as well as through masterclasses from Martin Spangenberg (Berlin), Ralph Manno (Cologne) and Alessandro Carbonare (Rome).
+Georgina took clarinet performance studies at the Conservatoire National Supérieur Musique Paris with Philippe Berrod (Principal Clarinetist, Orchestre de Paris), the Universität für Musik und darstellende Kunst Vienna with Ernst Ottensamer and Johann Hindler (Clarinetists of the Vienna Philharmonic) and the Hochschule für Musik Freiburg with Jörg Widmann.
+Her teachers in Australia were Francesco Celata and Elizabeth Lim.
+She has also been significantly influenced through masterclasses from Martin Spangenberg (Berlin), Ralph Manno (Cologne), Alessandro Carbonare (Rome) and Yehuda Gilad (USA).